 - Failing to use non-skid products when they are required

 If you have fallen indoors due to any of these conditions, you need to call Mac Hester Law today.
-We are experienced slip and fall attorneys, and we are ready to make sure you are repaid for whatever injuries you may have suffered.
+We have experienced outdoor and indoor slip and fall attorneys, and we are ready to make sure you are repaid for whatever injuries you may have suffered.
 Even if you are not sure if conditions were bad enough to hold the owner responsible, you can still consult with us.
 It is always a good idea to hear from an attorney even if you decide not to pursue a case.